 With the expansion of science and technology into the center of the developed world, some geologists think the influence of humanity on natural processes has become so great that the geologic community is now considering designating a new geologic time period, known as the Anthropocene .
 As improvements to our understanding of the human impact on Earth, geology uses the understanding of the history of the Earth system to make predictions about the future and how it will unfold under the influences of people.

 The application of the Principles of Stratigraphy by 18th and 19th century geologists resulted in the development of the Geologic Time Scale.
 The origin of the period names have interesting stories and involve interesting personalities mostly in Europe .
 The development of the Geologic Time Scale occurred as strata and their included fossils were studied and correlated in Europe and North America.
 Most of the names have European origins.
 Cambrian was named for the Roman name of an area in north Wales.
 Silurian was named for an ancient tribe that lived in south Wales.
 Jurassic was named for strata exposed in the Jura Mountains in Switzerland and France.
 Triassic was named for the three-fold expression of its strata in Germany.
-Cretaceous came from the Chalk (Latin creta) layers of northern Europe, exposed in the Cliffs of Dover.
+Cretaceous came from the Chalk (Latin creta) layers of northern Europe, dramatically exposed in the Cliffs of Dover.
 The Geologic Time Scale with its familiar names was completely developed during the 19th century using the Principles of Stratigraphy and placed in relative order before geology had the tools to assign numerical ages to its periods and events.
 Fossils allowed these names to be applied worldwide through biostratigraphic correlation.
-A geologist armed with knowledge of the fossils characteristic of the intervals represented on the Geological Time Scale can correlate rocks anywhere in the world.
+A geologist armed with knowledge of the fossils characteristic of the intervals represented on the Geological Time Scale can identify the geologic ages of rocks in any region and correlate them with rocks in other regions of the world.